Mundal1994/42-game_of_life/README.md

 ## HOW TO RUN VISUALIZER

+Due to git I have removed the visualizer from the 'master' branch.
+The visualizer is now only runnable if you are on the branch named 'vis'.
+Make sure you are on the branch called 'vis' before running the following commands.

 	1. run the following command
 		make vis
 	2. visualizer should then compile (can take a few minutes)